SSWConsulting/SSW.Rules.Content/rules/choose-an-enterprise-password-manager/rule.md

 4. Password sharing - Externally - In the past passwords could be shared using an online service such as onetimesecret.com but that always comes with a risk.
 That online service could be compromised.
 A good password manager should allow onetime sharing from inside the password manager.
 TODO: Insert onetime sharing screenshot

-5. Administrative control - In the event of a staff member leaving
+5. Administrative control - In the event of a staff member leaving an Administrator should be able to take control of the leaving staff members account.
+It is easy for a staff member to create a password and not add it to a shared folder.
+When they leave an Administrator needs to be able to check those passwords and keep any passwords that might be required by the organization.
+All good enterprise password managers provide free family plans for their staff so none of these passwords should be personal.
+TODO: Show transfer account screenshot

+6. Reporting - Good reporting is essential.
+Easily checking that all the passwords used in the organization are